Flexipie/Gigi-sCopy/README.md

   - "Delete" to remove a single clip
   - "Copy all" to copy all clips as a bulleted list
   - "Clear" to remove all clips (with confirmation)
+  - Use the Tag filter dropdown to show only clips with a specific tag
+  - Open Settings (gear) → Tag Rules to add/remove rules
+    - Example: URL contains `stackoverflow.com` → tag `StackOverflow`
+    - Example: Text matches regex `\bTODO\b` → tag `Notes`
+  - Tags apply retroactively: editing rules updates existing clips automatically
+  - A small ×N on a clip indicates duplicate saves (dedup)

 ## Notes

 - Shortcuts can be adjusted at `chrome://extensions/shortcuts`.
 - Not available on restricted pages (e.g., `chrome://*`, Chrome Web Store).
 For `file://` pages, enable "Allow access to file URLs" for this extension in `chrome://extensions`.
 - Clipboard operations use the extension page context.

+### Known limitations

+- Some complex web editors (e.g., Google Docs) render selections on a virtual surface; the standard Selection API may return empty text.
+Workarounds:
+  - Use the document’s "Publish to the web" (view-only HTML) and capture from the published page
+  - Download as HTML and open locally (enable "Allow access to file URLs")
+  - Optional: use the macOS helper to capture via the OS clipboard

 ## Desktop Bridge (Native Messaging)